Current Preservation Needs

 Your support provides urgent operating funds, which will allow us to address the following preservation concerns:

-The concrete walls of the car bridge that spans Bear Run are suffering from irreparable concrete degradation.
+The concrete walls of the car bridge that spans Bear Run are suffering from irreparable concrete degradation and require complete replacement.
+The existing walls will be removed and reconstructed.

-$100,000 is needed to complete this project and to leverage a matching Keystone Historic Preservation Grant from the Pennsylvania Historical and Museum Commission.
+$60,000 is needed to complete this project.
+Funding provided by private donations and a matching Keystone Historic Preservation Grant from the Pennsylvania Historical and Museum Commission.

 Annual Conservation of Furniture